Discriminator-free Unsupervised Domain Adaptation for Multi-label Image Classification

 However, due to a large number of negative predictions as compared to positive ones, the component $\mathcal C_0$ tends to be more dominant.
 In fact, in a given image, only few objects are usually present from the total number of classes.
-To alleviate this phenomenon, we propose to extract two Gaussian components from the source and target GMM, ignoring the estimated weights illustrated in Fig.~\ref{fig:intro} (b).
+To alleviate this phenomenon, we propose to extract two Gaussian components from the source and target GMM, ignoring the estimated weights illustrated in Figure~\ref{fig:intro} (b).

 Hence, we propose to redefine the adversarial loss $\mathcal{L}_{adv}$ by computing a Fr\'echet distance $d_F$~\cite{frechet} between each pair of source and target components from a given cluster as follows.

 with $\alpha_i$ weights that are empirically fixed.
-The Fréchet distance, also referred to as $2$-Wasserstein distance, is chosen as it allows computing the distance between two probability distributions.
-In addition, as compared to the commonly used 1-Wasserstein distance~\cite{arjovsky2017wasserstein}, it takes into account second-order moments.
-Since the computed distributions are univariate Gaussians, the Fréchet distance between two distributions is defined as follows,
+Since the computed distributions are univariate Gaussians, the Fréchet distance between two distributions, also called the 2-Wasserstein (2W) distance, is chosen as it can be explicitly computed as follows,